An ensemble of high rank matrices arising from tournaments: Introduction

 This problem first appeared in \cite{BalMatMis19}, though it was only stated for matrices over the reals.
 There it is asked whether one can find an absolute constant $c>0$ such that $\rank(M)\ge cn$ for all $M\in\M_n(\bfa)$.

 The problem of determining the rank of specific matrices has been of immense interest in extremal combinatorics with applications in theoretical computer science as well---see \cites{Alo15,BarDviWig11,Buk17,CojErgGao20,FalHog07,HuJohDav16,KisSch17,RecFazPar10}.
-The question in \cite{BalMatMis19} is motivated by a problem in extremal combinatorics concerning what are called \defining{self-bisecting families}: a family of subsets $\f$ of $[n]$ is called a self-bisecting family if, for any distinct $A,B\in\f$, either $\frac{\lvert A\cap B\rvert}{\lvert A\rvert}=\frac{1}{2}$ or $\frac{\lvert A\cap B\rvert}{\lvert B\rvert}=\frac{1}{2}$, and one seeks to find the maximum size of a self-bisecting family of $[n]$.
-One of the results that appears in \cite{BalMatMis19} shows that any self-bisecting family has size $O(n\log_{2} n)$, while there are self-bisecting families of size $\Omega(n)$.
-If the answer to the question in \cite{BalMatMis19} is affirmative, then in fact it is not hard to see that any self-bisecting family has size $O(n)$, and we include that simple argument here for the sake of completeness.
-Suppose $\f$ is a self-bisecting family of $[n]$ of size $m$ and let $X_{m\times n}$ be the matrix whose rows are indexed by the members of $\f$ and the columns by the elements of $[n]$ defined as follows: for $A\in\f$ and $x\in [n]$, set $X(A,x) \defn 1$ if $x\in A$ and $X(A,x) \defn -1$ otherwise.
+The question in \cite{BalMatMis19} is motivated by a problem in extremal combinatorics concerning what are called \defining{bisection closed families}: a family $\f$ of subsets of $[n]$ is called a bisection closed family if, for any distinct $A,B\in\f$, either $\frac{\lvert A\cap B\rvert}{\lvert A\rvert}=\frac{1}{2}$ or $\frac{\lvert A\cap B\rvert}{\lvert B\rvert}=\frac{1}{2}$, and one seeks to find the maximum size of a bisection closed family over $[n]$.
+One of the results that appears in \cite{BalMatMis19} shows that any bisection closed family has size $O(n\log_{2} n)$, while there are bisection closed families of size $\Omega(n)$.
+If the answer to the question in \cite{BalMatMis19} is affirmative, then in fact it is not hard to see that any bisection closed family has size $O(n)$, and we include that simple argument here for the sake of completeness.
+Suppose $\f$ is a bisection closed family over $[n]$ of size $m$ and let $X_{m\times n}$ be the matrix whose rows are indexed by the members of $\f$ and the columns by the elements of $[n]$ defined as follows: for $A\in\f$ and $x\in [n]$, set $X(A,x) \defn 1$ if $x\in A$ and $X(A,x) \defn -1$ otherwise.
 For two sets $A,B\in\f$, let $\Tor(A,B)\defn A$ if $\lvert A\cap B\rvert=\frac12\lvert B\rvert$ and $\Tor(A,B)\defn B$ otherwise.
 Then the matrix $X\transpose{X}$ whose rows and columns are indexed by the members of $\f$ satisfies